A fun Easter crochet project to make this season

 - 4 mm Crochet Hook

-- Approximately .3 ounces Polyfil stuffing for each egg
+- Approx 0.3 ounces Polyfil stuffing for each egg

 These crochet easter eggs are worked in spiral rounds beginning with a magic ring.
-If you prefer not to use the magic ring, you can use this alternate method.
 You will use a variety of increasing and non-increasing rounds to achieve the desired shape.

 Decreases (sc2tog) are worked using the invisible method to reduce the size of the holes you will see on the bottom of your egg.
 Please see special stitches for instructions on how to crochet the invisible decrease (sc2tog).